 Even an election in which Republican presidential nominee Donald Trump once called Mexican immigrants “criminals” and “rapists,” there is little evidence showing that Democratic nominee Hillary Clinton is performing any better among Latino voters compared to previous Democratic presidential candidates.

-Clinton’s level of support among Latinos the level at which they supported President Barack Obama in 2012 in battleground states such as Florida, Arizona, Colorado and Nevada.
+Clinton’s level of support among Latinos lags behind the level at which they supported President Barack Obama in 2012 in battleground states such as Florida, Arizona, Colorado and Nevada.

 In 2012, Obama won the Latino vote with 71 percent compared to GOP nominee Mitt Romney’s 27 percent, which was the largest margin for a Democrat since Bill Clinton, who won 72 percent of Latinos in 1996.